Journey to the Island of Knights & Saints

 Mass at St. John’s Co-Cathedral with the members of the Maltese Association Order of Malta SMOM (for Members of the Order of Malta SMOM on the tour, you have the option to robe for mass) to honor the memory of deceased Knights from the Great Siege of Malta 1565.
 H.E.
 Charles J. Scicluna will be officiating at the Mass.
 There will be placement of wreaths in the courtyard tomb of the deceased Knights from the Great Siege and blessings of tombs in St. John’s including the area above the Grand Master’s Crypt.
 We leave Valletta to visit (by special invitation) the summer residence built by Grand Master Hugues Loubenx de Verdalle in 1586; on the site of a hunting lodge previously owned by Grand Master Jean Parisot de la Valette.
 During WWII the palace also hosted Gen. Dwight D. Eisenhower during the invasion of Sicily.
 The palace now serves as the official summer residence of the President of Malta.
 Next, we proceed to the temple of Haġar Qim, which stands on a hilltop overlooking the sea and the islet of Filfla.
 At the bottom of the hill, lies another remarkable temple site, Mnajdra.
 First excavated in 1839, the temple area has produced many ‘fat figure’ statuettes including the naturalistic ‘Venus of Malta’.
 Haġar Qim is a UNESCO World Heritage Site.
 (B,D)

 We’ll start our day with Mass at at a church built by Martin Sarria Navarra a knight of St John in 1585.
 After mass we head to Valletta and start with a visit to Ft.
 St. Elmo.
 The defense of Fort St. Elmo during the great Siege of 1565 is legendary.
 There will be a walking tour focusing on the Great Siege.
 We then move to the newly renovated National War Museum which is now located inside Fort St. Elmo and represents the important role Malta and its people played during World War II as well as Malta’s important military role after 1800 under British rule.
 A few blocks from the fort is the Sacra Infermeria which was built as a hospital by Grand Master Jean de la Cassiere in 1574 and was the largest hospital of its time, a symbol of the Order’s commitment to caring for the ill.
 Grand Master’s Palace: The stern exterior of the 16th-century Grand Master’s Palace conceals a sumptuous interior.
 This was once the residence of the Grand Masters of the Knights of St John.
-Since Malta’s independence in 1964 the building served as the seat of Malta’s parliament, but this is set to change in 2016.
+Since Malta’s independence in 1964 the building served as the seat of Malta’s parliament, but this changed in 2016.
 Grand Harbor Cruise: We join our guide for a harbor cruise and will visit the ports of Marsamxett and the Grand Harbor whose natural creeks make this port one of the most beautiful in Europe.
 Our guide will give a detailed commentary on the history of Valletta and the Three Cities connected with two Great Sieges of 1565 and 1942, as well as the historical forts and battlements which can only be admired from the sea.
 Evening: Optional Excursion FESTA! – we transfer to a village feast for Our Lady of Victories.
 The festa season occurs in the first two weeks of September and reaches its climax on September 8th.
 (B)

 We will depart for Birgu (Vittoriosa), the first home and headquarters of the Knights of St. John.
 We will walk the streets of the Auberges where the Knights lived and visit St. Lawrence Church which was the Conventional church of the Knights soon after their arrival in Malta.
 We will then visit the Oratory of St. Joseph which houses the hat and sword of Grand Master La Vallette.
 We move to Ft.
 St. Angelo which was rebuilt by the Order of Saint John as a bastioned fort between the 1530’s and the 1690’s, and it is best known for its role as the Order’s headquarters during the Great Siege of Malta of 1565.